microsoft/clrmd/Documentation/TypesAndFields.md

 ## Basic type information

 We'll start with basic operations of a type.
-There are a few fairly self explanatory functions and properties, such as `GCHeapType.Name` (the name of the type) and `GCHeapType.GetSize`, which returns the size of an instance of that type.
+There are a few fairly self explanatory functions and properties, such as `ClrType.Name` (the name of the type) and `ClrType.GetSize`, which returns the size of an instance of that type.
 Note that you must pass in an instance of an object to get its size since there are variable-sized types in CLR.
-Similarly, `GCHeapType` has `IsArray`, `IsException`, `IsEnum`, and `IsFree` which tells you if the type is an array of some sort, is a subclass of `Exception`, an `Enum`, or free space on the heap, respectively.
+Similarly, `ClrType` has `IsArray`, `IsException`, `IsEnum`, and `IsFree` which tells you if the type is an array of some sort, is a subclass of `Exception`, an `Enum`, or free space on the heap, respectively.
 (We'll cover free objects in more detail below.)